wamp-proto/wamp-proto/rfc/text/advanced/ap_38_transport_rawsocket.md

 {align="left"}
         MSB                                 LSB
         31                                    0
-        RRRR RTTT LLLL LLLL LLLL LLLL LLLL LLLL
+        RRRR XTTT LLLL LLLL LLLL LLLL LLLL LLLL

+The *three least significant octets* constitute an unsigned 24 bit integer that provides the length of transport message payload following, excluding the 4 octets that constitute the prefix.

-The *first octet* has the following structure
+The *most significant octet* has the following structure

 {align="left"}
         MSB   LSB
         7       0
-        RRRR RTTT
+        RRRR XTTT

-The five bits `RRRRR` are reserved for future use and MUST be all zeros for now.
+The four bits `RRRR` are reserved for future use and MUST be all zeros for now.

+`X` is an extra (25th) bit used to encode the message payload length.
+This bit is only set when the payload length is exactly 16M octets, with the 24 remaining `L` bits cleared:

+{align="left"}
+        MSB                                 LSB
+        31                                    0
+        RRRR 1TTT 0000 0000 0000 0000 0000 0000

+When the payload length is 16M-1 octets, for example, the prefix would be:

+{align="left"}
+        MSB                                 LSB
+        31                                    0
+        RRRR 0TTT 1111 1111 1111 1111 1111 1111

 The three bits `TTT` encode the type of the transport message: